huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket.md

 $ terraform import huaweicloud_obs_bucket.bucket <bucket-name>
 ```

-OBS bucket with S3 foramt bucket policy can be imported using the `bucket` and "s3" by a slash, e.g.
+OBS bucket with S3 format bucket policy can be imported using the `bucket` and "s3" by a slash, e.g.

 ```
 $ terraform import huaweicloud_obs_bucket.bucket_with_s3_policy <bucket-name>/s3